 Automobile Accident/Motorcycle/Pedestrian Accident Checklist

-Physical evidence and the recollections of witnesses and involved parties are crucial both for establishing the liability of the negligent parties as well as for proving the nature, extent, and causation of injuries.
+Physical evidence and the recollections of witnesses and involved parties are crucial for establishing the liability of the negligent parties and for proving the nature, extent, and causation of injuries.

-In resolving personal injuries in Missouri, those claims in which this critical evidence has been preserved are almost invariably easier to settle and to settle at fair value.
-If the claim proceeds to trial, this evidence becomes even more critical for it is the basis of proof of liability and damages.
+In resolving personal injury cases in Missouri, those claims in which this critical evidence has been preserved are almost invariably easier to settle and to settle at fair value.
+If the claim proceeds to trial, this evidence becomes even more critical, for it is the basis of proof of liability and damages.

-Once an experienced attorney at BWO takes on a personal injury claim, the attorney will promptly collect all evidence that may be relevant to the claim.
+Once an experienced attorney at BWO takes on a personal injury claim, the attorney will promptly collect all evidence relevant to the lawsuit.
 The earlier these steps are taken, the better the chances of a desirable outcome.
 And if you, the injured person, or a loved one has already begun to put this information together, you will have an even earlier jump on the process.

-Since the nature of many pieces of evidence may not be immediately obvious to the non-attorney (and since even an experienced attorney will use checklists to avoid forgetting important items), the attorneys at Buchanan, Williams & O’Brien have assembled checklists to help you protect yourself from having crucial evidence lost or destroyed.
+Since the nature of many pieces of evidence may not be immediately apparent to the non-attorney (and since even an experienced attorney will use checklists to avoid forgetting essential items), the attorneys at Buchanan, Williams & O’Brien have assembled checklists to help you protect yourself from having crucial evidence lost or destroyed.
 Since every case is unique, these lists can’t include every type of evidence possible.

-Rather, these are intended to describe the most common pieces of evidence needed for the successful resolution of your personal injury claim.
-By collecting as much of this evidence early on, both you and your attorney at JoplinLawyers.com may retain a significant head start on resolving your claim promptly and at full value.
+Rather, these are intended to describe the most common evidence needed to successfully resolve your personal injury claim.
+By collecting as much of this evidence early on, you and your attorney at JoplinLawyers.com may retain a significant head start on resolving your claim promptly and at full value.

 Personal Injury Checklist Part 2